 Marinate the Lamb Chunks

-In a bowl, add the mashed garlic and ground pepper.
-Add the freshly squeezed lemon juice and salt.
-Mix together.
+Mix the mashed garlic, ground pepper, freshly squeezed lemon juice, and salt.

 Broil the Lamb Kabobs

-If using wooden skewers, soak the lamb skewers in water for 10 minutes, so the wooden skewer will not burn quickly while the lamb kabobs are broiled.
+If using wooden skewers, soak the lamb skewers in water for 10 minutes, so the wooden skewers will not burn quickly while the lamb kabobs are broiled.
+Metal skewers are preferred.

 Peel and quarter the onions.
 Set the oven to broil.
 Skewer the kabobs alternating between lamb and onion sliced.